Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/constrain.rst

 To save the colour scheme used in a plot by any of these tools, use ``--colour-scheme-outfile`` and provide the path (and filename) to which the file should be written.
 A saved colour scheme file can then be provided for use in future plots using ``--colour-scheme-infile``.

+**N.B.** When using ``--colour-scheme-infile``, if you wish to assign colours to spacers that are only present in a single extant array in your plot, you must include the ``--force-colour-unique`` option to override the default behaviour of colouring those spacers black.

 Controlling plot elements and size
 ==================================